Black color reactive dyes for digital textile printing: the difference between MCT and VS dyes

 The L-axis of MCT and VS

 Especially the deepness of black is an important factor in fashion and thus an important decision factor when selecting reactive dyes for digital textile printing.
-LAB is an accurate way of measuring colors with three values: L, A and B. The color value “L” - which stands for “Lightness” - is a very important measurement for the color black.
+LAB is an accurate way of measuring colors with three values: L, A and B. The color value “L” - stands for “Lightness” - is a very important measurement for the color black.

 On the L-axis, 0 is black and 100 is white.
 Printing a L-value of 0 is still impossible in textile printing, but over time the industry managed to create deeper and deeper blacks.
 The table below shows the different black depths of our different MCT and VS dyes.